Unit Ei 1644: Human experiments

+After about six months of captivity, prisoners would be taken to the "treatment room" where they would be put to sleep with chloroform and cut open at their inguinal artery: after the body was emptied of enough blood "the body would start shaking in convulsions".
+The contaminated blood would then be used to infect food or given to flies who would then be used as a biological weapon.

 When the war ended, the remaining test subjects were killed, the East Zhingsahn Street complex was destroyed with explosive charges and the staff evacuated.

 Capabilities

 Sato testified that while Chief of the Unit, it was "devising bacteriological weapons and producing them on a mass scale.
 For this purpose the Nanking Detachment Ei was supplied with high-capacity equipment and with bacteriological experts, and it produced lethal bacteria on a mass scale.
 Under my direction ... the Training Division every year trained about 300 bacteriologists with the object of employing them in bacteriological warfare."

 According to Sato, "...the output of bacteria substance was 10 kilograms per production cycle."
 The facility also bred fleas for the purposes of plague infection.

 Sato also testified about the equipment of Unit Ei, "The output capacity of the Nanking Detachment Ei 1644 for the production of lethal bacteria was up to 10 kilograms per production cycle."
 To produce this quantity of bacteria, Detachment Ei 1644 had the following equipment: